robfatland/nexus/data/api.md

 > nothing to be done in `sudo apt install -y` for `python` and `venv`.
 Ok... and
 > `pip3 install -r requirements.txt` takes some time but is also ok.

-### process.py may have developed an incompatibility
+### process dot py may have developed an incompatibility

 ```